Who is a Biochemist?

 Any special needs

-The biochemist job is not suitable for candidates with special needs, as the profession involves handling of toxic materials which requires a lot of patience and attention and a slight mistake can lead to a big disaster.
+The biochemist job is not suitable for candidates with special needs, as the profession involves handling toxic materials which require a lot of patience and attention and a slight mistake can lead to a big disaster.
+A biochemist is a research professional.
+His or her work involves attention to detail.
+Candidates with special needs find it difficult to perform efficiently in biochemist career.

 Table of Contents for Biochemist